r0cketdyne/Computer-Architecture-and-the-Hardware-Software-Interface/README.md

 through some of The C Programming Language (a.k.a “K&R C”) before the course commences.
 I will have one class covering C, but the more familiar you are, the better.
-Finally, an alternative textbook which we like is Computer Systems: A Programmer’s Perspective.
+Finally, an alternative textbook which I like is Computer Systems: A Programmer’s Perspective.
 If you find the P&H book too hardware-focused, CS:APP may be worth a try.
 It uses a different architecture (a simplified version of x86) but the book is good enough that the extra translation effort may be worthwhile.